 As 2018 begins…

-Marcia and I have started work on our next piece, a story about a couple of mystery writers who find themselves trapped in their own play.
+Meanwhile, Marcia and I are hard at work on our next piece, a story about a couple of mystery writers who find themselves trapped inside their own play.
 It’s called Deadline.
-Meanwhile, after my stint in Drayton Entertainment’s production of One for the Pot this past summer (directed by Marcia), I’ve just finished working on a production of Miracle on 34th Street at Magnus Theatre in Thunder Bay.
+On the acting front, after my stint in Drayton Entertainment’s production of One for the Pot this past summer (directed by Marcia), I just finished working on a production of Miracle on 34th Street at Magnus Theatre in Thunder Bay.
 Marce and I plan to continue with Deadline in early February.
 Meanwhile, our plays Who’s Under Where? and Too Many Cooks continue to run in rep at Teatr Komedia in Warsaw, Poland.

 Rafal Cieszynski, Tomasz Dedek, Sylwia Gliwa and Hanna Konarowska in a scene from Kontrabanda

 The cast and director of Kontrabanda

 On Sunday, February 26, 2017, I attended the Polish premiere of Kontrabanda (Too Many Cooks) at Teatr Komedia in Warsaw, Poland.
 The opening was a huge success, with many curtain calls and rave reviews.

 Here’s a shot from the premiere production of our fourth play, Jack of Diamonds, available through Samuel French, Inc. of New York.
 The premiere took place at Theatre Aquarius in Hamilton, Ontario, on October 30, 2015.
 Featured in the photograph are Ian D. Clark, Mary Long, Valerie Boyle and Wendy Thatcher.
 To see what the Hamilton Spectator thought of the show, click here.